UK Visa & Immigration Information

 Documents assessed by the college before issuing a CAS number:

 - Evidence that you meet the English Language requirement or are exempt from it – please note you will need take an IELTS for UKVI from an approved test centre - click here for guidance on applying for UK Visa (approved English Language tests).

 - Evidence of previous qualifications that meet the entry requirements for your chosen programme

 - Evidence that you meet the financial requirements to live and study in the UK

-(For the official visa application, you will need a letter from your parent/legal guardian confirming their relationship to you and that they consent to travel arrangements, your study and living arrangements whilst in the UK.
+- If you will be under 18 on the date you apply for your visa then you will need to provide an international student consent form completed by your parent/legal guardian found here (For the official visa application, you will need a letter from your parent/legal guardian confirming their relationship to you and that they consent to your travel arrangements, and your study and living arrangements whilst in the UK.
 You will also need evidence of your relationship with your parent/legal guardian e.g. birth certificate)